Debate on "Is the Infrastructure Sector Really Necessary?"

 Translator's note: There is currently no information available to support the benchmark results for NWS and Nginx.

-Problem 2: Not providing business value
+Problem 2: Not delivering business value

 Can the big data platform automatically ingest new data sources?